-Venerated as the "founder of modern nursing," Florence Nightingale—who was born in Florence, Italy on May 12, 1820—left a revolutionary mark on sanitation, healthcare, and even statistics.
-Today, on the anniversary of her birth, is the perfect time to celebrate her extraordinary life—one that saved countless others.
+Venerated as the "founder of modern nursing," Florence Nightingale was born in Florence, Italy, on May 12, 1820.
+She left a revolutionary mark on sanitation, healthcare, and even statistics.
+Here are a few facts about the "lady with the lamp."

-She also had a decent hold on both Latin and classical Greek.
-Her father, a wealthy Cambridge grad, personally oversaw young Florence’s education.
+Florence Nightingale also had a decent grasp of both Latin and classical Greek.
+Her father, a wealthy Cambridge-educated landowner, personally oversaw Florence’s education.
 Through him, she learned the basics of everything from mathematics to philosophy to Shakespearean literature.

-Nursing didn't garner much respect back in 1837.
-Generally, it was associated with low social status and rampant alcoholism.
-Lousy wages also forced many women who entered the field to make ends meet by engaging in a bit of prostitution on the side.
-So, when 16-year-old Nightingale announced that she felt "called" to become a nurse, her parents weren’t thrilled.
-But their determined daughter’s mind was made up and, in 1850, she finally started learning the craft.
+In the 1830's, nursing was associated with low social status, paltry wages, and alcohol abuse.
+When 16-year-old Nightingale announced that she felt "called" to become a nurse, her parents weren’t thrilled.
+But their determined daughter’s mind was made up and, in 1850, she finally started learning the skills.
 Three years later, Nightingale became the superintendent of a London-based women’s hospital.

 She turned down multiple proposals, including one made by a cousin named Henry Nicholson.

 4. Florence Nightingale had 38 nurses working under her during the Crimean War.

 This 1850s conflict, in which Britain and France clashed with Russia over its invasion of Turkish territory, turned Nightingale into a Victorian celebrity.